Birinder1469/DSCI-522_Titanic-Survival-Prediction/README.md

 Analysis of TripAdvisor ratings of Las Vegas hotels.

 This project analyzes the TripAdvisor reviews for a number of Las Vegas hotels.
 In particular, we are interested in whether or not a hotel's star rating is related to TripAdvisor users' scoring of the hotel.
-Do hotels rated above 4 stars get higher scores from TripAdvisor users?
+Do hotels rated above four stars get higher scores from TripAdvisor users?
 This is an inferential question.

-We plan to answer this question by first estimating the mean user scores and then performing a two-group hypothesis test.
-We will compare the user ratings of hotels rated above 4 stars and hotels rated 4 stars or less.
+We plan to answer this question by performing a two-group hypothesis test to compare user scores of hotels rated above four stars and hotels rated four stars or less.
+Our null and alternative hypotheses are stated below:

+$H_0$: The average TripAdvisor user score for hotels rated above four stars and hotels rated less than or equal to four stars are the same.

+$H_1$: The average TripAdvisor user score for hotels rated above four stars and hotels rated less than or equal to four stars are not the same.

+To summarize the results, we plan to show a plot showing where the test statistic falls on the null distribution, and a plot of the estimates with error bars for each group.